fkrshrnzm/HIP/README.md

 The **Performance (Registration)** page provides insights into the **HIP customer registration trends**, allowing users to analyze the number of **new and renewal customers** over time.

+This enables a **dynamic exploration of trends** and allows users to drill down into specific segments for better insights.

 ### 🔹 Key Visuals

 1. **Trend Bar Chart**